Why Do Dogs Dig in Their Beds?

 Get the right bed

-It's like Goldilocks and the Three Bears — your dog needs a bed that's just right!
+It's like Goldilocks and the Three Bears – your dog needs a just-right bed!
 Make sure it's comfy and the right size for them.
+Ensure your dog’s comfort.
 If they're cozy and snug, they're less likely to feel the urge to dig around.

 Distract and redirect

-If you catch your dog digging in their bed, don't go barking mad!
-Instead, gently steer their attention elsewhere, like with a fun toy or a tasty treat.
+Don't get mad if you catch your dog or puppy scratching the bed!
+Instead, gently direct their attention elsewhere, like with a fun toy or a tasty treat.
 Positive reinforcement works wonders!

 Designated digging zone

-It's like giving them their own little sandbox!
-Create a spot in the yard filled with soft soil or sand where they can dig to their heart's content.
-Encourage them to dig there instead of in their bed, and praise them when they use their designated digging spot.
+It's like giving them their little sandbox!
+Fill a spot in the yard with soft soil or sand so they can dig to their heart’s content.
+Encourage them to dig there instead of in bed, and praise them when they use their designated digging spot.

 Keep it fresh